shancock9/blast-ips/README.md

 ## DESCRIPTION

-Blast::IPS evaluates the shock overpressure for apoint source explosion in an ideal homogeneous atmosphere.
-This problem does not have an analytic solution, so results are obtained by interpolating a table of values.
+Blast::IPS evaluates the shock overpressure for a point source explosion in an ideal homogeneous atmosphere.
+This problem has a precise mathematical definition but it does not have an analytic solution except for the special case that the ambient atmospheric pressure is zero, so results are obtained by interpolating a table of values.

 A table of values may be supplied as a call argument, or alternatively one of the builtin tables may be used.